kaiser-roy/hcsrn-vdw/presentation/demo_script.md

 # Script for pre-filmed specs-on-github demonstration

+prep for recording videos:

-> set resolution to 1920 x 1080, for humane-looking video
+- set resolution to 1920 x 1080, for humane-looking video
+- remove `Variable Labels` heading from enrollment spec
+- reinstate the 'play' typos

 @kaiser-roy loads [the hcsrn-vdw repo](https://github.com/kaiser-roy/hcsrn-vdw) in chrome.